-On the other hand, “changes,” when they occur, almost always automatically come with risks.
+On the other hand, “changes” almost always automatically come with risks when they occur.
 These can be negative risks (threats) or positive risks (opportunities,) but in both cases, these risks have to be dealt with on the spot along with addressing the change itself.
 In general, any variance from the project plan, especially related to any or all of the triple constraints (scope, schedule, and budget), is a “change.”

 So when are changes a good thing?
 In general, this is not the norm.
 Still, it depends on 1) how you planned for “changes,” 2) your attitude (flexible or rigid, for example) with regards to change, and 3) like most other things, your experience in dealing with change and with the stakeholders affected by it.

 Potential solution: if you put your experience to work from the beginning, you would have explained to your client, as well as other key stakeholders, that potential changes, especially those due to human error, are frequent, and we must remain open to that possibility.
-Also, it is common in the construction industry to expect change orders to run between 2 to 5% of the total project cost, depending on the complexity of the project.
+Also, it is common in the construction industry to expect change orders to run between 2 to 5% of the total project cost, depending on the project’s complexity.

 Decades ago, after the 1989 earthquake in San Francisco, California, the prestigious Legion of Honor Museum was required to retrofit the foundations to strengthen the structure for potential future seismic incidents.
 In doing so, the construction company found out that more profound and more elaborate foundation work was required.
 This generated a significant change order.
-The museum used this change to its advantage by using the more extensive foundation work to increase the square footage of the exhibition areas.
+The museum used this change to its advantage by using the more extensive foundation work to increase the exhibition areas’ square footage.
 They took some relatively “bad news” and turned it into something positive and, ultimately, more profitable for themselves.

 As a rule, we don’t like change – it presents an unknown or something negative.
 Many organizations use change management as a euphemism for layoffs.
 Thus we need processes to address employees’ concerns and fears when implementing changes.